 Is your family on a tight budget?
 Are you trying to save money to pay off student loans, cover a house mortgage or go on a family vacation?

-Creating a budget is simple and there isn’t a secret formula Ramsey offers.
+Creating a budget is simple and there isn’t a secret formula budget experts offer.
 Simply…

 - Write down your total income

 - Subtract those expenses from your income so it equals zero